 Pre-requisites: Minimum grade of C- in (SPAN 2096 or SPAN 2098)

 This course examines what is different about Hispanic society and its multifaceted mentality.
 To address these questions, it focuses on topics including ethnic struggle, linguistic diversity, and intellectual and artistic creativity, as well as on the relationship between Spain, Latin America, and Latino society in the U.S. Spanish language skills are developed through conversation and writing.
-NOTE: Prior to summer 2015, the course title was "The Hispanic Mind."
+NOTE: This course was previously known as "The Hispanic Mind" and as "The Hispanic World."
+Students may receive credit for only one iteration of this course.

 Repeatability: This course may not be repeated for additional credits.